dawmro/rig_profit_calc/README.md

 # rig_profit_calc
 Calculate Return Of Investment of mining rig.
-Using Web Scrapping and Requests.
+Using Beautiful Soup and Requests for Web Scrapping.
+SQLite db for cache.